What will Janine Kitson do for the ABC?

 The ABC has also endured police raids, intense political pressure, legal battles and threats to its independence.

-There are real fears following the next Federal election, that if reelected, the Liberal Party will privatise the ABC as per its 2018 Liberal Party national conference resolution.
+There are real fears that if the Liberal Party is re-elected at the next Federal election, they will privatise the ABC as per its 2018 Liberal Party national conference resolution.

 Bradfield can do better for the ABC.

-It is every Federal government's responsibility to ensure Australia’s national broadcaster is strong, well-funded and independent.
+The Federal government has a responsibility to ensure Australia’s national broadcaster is strong, well-funded and independent.

 The ABC is a pillar of Australian democracy.
-The ABC holds all governments to account.
-It has a duty to properly inform the Australian public on what they need to know in order to fulfil their democratic rights.
+The ABC holds all governments to account and ensure integrity in politics.
+It has a duty to inform the Australian public on what they need to know to fulfil their democratic rights.
 This is more important than ever at a time of national and global climate and pandemic crisis - made worse by spin, misinformation and conspiracy theories.

 The Federal electorate of Bradfield has a responsibility to speak out against the incessant bullying of its national broadcaster.
 They trust, value and love their ABC.